 A decade later, while on the Board of Elizabeth General Medical Center, he was again central to the discussions that led to the merger of Elizabeth General and St. Elizabeth Hospital, which created Trinitas Regional Medical Center in January 2000.

 Vigorita, MD, MHA, has made a significant impact on the delivery of care and the growth and development of Atlantic Health System during his two tenures on the Board of Trustees – currently as well as from 2007 to 2009.
 As a caring pediatrician, Dr. Vigorita has been a fixture in Union County and Overlook Medical Center.

 Dr. Vigorita helped guide strategic growth at Overlook through multiple leadership roles including membership on the Medical Executive Committee, chair of the Performance Improvement Committee and as president of the Overlook medical staff, where he developed a strategy of targeted physician recruitment to position the organization for sustained growth.

 As an Atlantic Health System board member, Dr. Vigorita has a passion for healthcare quality and end-of-life care.
 He is currently the vice president of the Board of Trustees of the American College of Medical Quality and served as chair of Atlantic Health's Bioethics Oversight committee from 2008 to 2015.

 NJHA Excellence in Quality Improvement Awards

-NJHA, through its Institute for Quality and Patient Safety, also honored one system for Excellence in Quality Improvement, in recognition of the healthcare organization's tremendous advances in quality improvement and patient safety:
+NJHA, through its Institute for Quality and Patient Safety, also honored three acute care hospitals and one post-acute provider for Excellence in Quality Improvement, in recognition of the healthcare organization's tremendous advances in quality improvement and patient safety:

 HRET Community Outreach Awards